|Nutrition Facts (per serving)|

 Coffee With Rum Recipe: German pharisaeer kaffee has an interesting back story, so be sure to check out the recipe for this beverage made with strong coffee, dark rum, and sugar cubes.

-Café Au Lait Recipe: Milchkaffee (literally "milk coffee") is a coffee drink made with 50% milk and 50% coffee.
+Café Au Lait Recipe: Milchkaffee (literally "milk coffee") is a coffee drink made with 50 percent milk and 50 percent coffee.
 It can be ordered in most cafés and pubs in Germany.
 Some unsweetened cocoa powder is often sprinkled on top and the sweetening is left up to the drinker.
 A nice amenity offered with milchkaffee is a little Danish butter cookie from the tin.